Get Help

 What to do if you’re in immediate danger

-When you call the police because you’re in danger from domestic abuse, their first priority should be the safety and well-being of you and your children.
+When you call the police, their first priority is the safety of you and your children.
 The police should support you by:

 - Helping to protect you and your children